Acting Drug Enforcement Administration chief Chuck Rosenberg is in hot

 Alles quickly patented his discovery, and the rest is a history of use—“for mild depression”—and abuse.
 Meth is thought to have fueled the Nazis’ blitzkriegs during World War II.
 The Allies used it, too, for “fighting spirit.”

 By 1945, half a million everyday Americans were taking meth-like tablets either for mood or weight loss.
-President Kennedy was routinely injected with 15 mg of methamphetamine by his personal physician in order to maintain his sprightly appearance.
+President John F. Kennedy was routinely injected with 15 mg of methamphetamine by his personal physician in order to maintain his sprightly appearance.

 As the potential for abuse and dependence gradually became clear, the FDA cracked down, and meth production moved into underground labs.